mancusolab/FactorGo/README.md

 Zhang, Z., Jung, J., Kim, A., Suboc, N., Gazal, S., and Mancuso, N. (2023).
 A scalable approach to characterize pleiotropy across thousands of human diseases and complex traits using GWAS summary statistics. _Am.
 J. Hum.
 Genet._ 110, 1863–1874.
 (https://www.cell.com/ajhg/abstract/S0002-9297(23)00353-1)

+We are currently working on more detailed documentations.
+Feel free to contact me (zzhang39@usc.edu) if you need help on running our tool and further analysis.
+I am happy to schedule zoom call if needed.

 [**Installation**](#installation)
 | [**Example**](#example)
 | [**Notes**](#notes)